bobrossrtx/virtcomp/CONTRIBUTING.md

-# Contributing to VirtComp
+# Contributing to DemiEngine

-Thank you for your interest in contributing to VirtComp!
+Thank you for your interest in contributing to DemiEngine!
 This guide explains how to contribute to the project effectively.

 ## Table of Contents